-I recently asked myself one of those “Shouldn’t I, as a mostly-functioning adult, know the answer to this?” questions:
+I recently asked myself a “Shouldn’t I, as a mostly-functioning adult, know the answer to this?” question:

-“Is it possible to use a credit card too much?”
+“Is it possible to use your credit card too much?”

 Wait.
 Before you dismiss me as a doofus and click away, know I religiously pay off my credit card in full at the end of each month.